 Managed instance groups

 Autoscaling is a feature of managed instance groups.
 A managed instance group is a pool of homogeneous instances, created from a common instance template.
 An autoscaler adds or deletes instances from a managed instance group.
 Although Compute Engine has both managed and unmanaged instance groups, only managed instance groups can be used with autoscaler.

-To understand the difference between a managed instance group and unmanaged instance group, see the Instance Groups documentation.
+To understand the difference between a managed instance group and an unmanaged instance group, see Instance groups.